-The ConfigFile points to a structured, machine readable file, where parameters for running an activity are stored.
+The ConfigFile is a text file, where key value pairs are listed as parameters for running an activity.
 It contains a location and a name that must be set, and a comment attribute (Table 21).

-The ConfigFileDescription class indicates the format in which the list is provided in a contentType attribute (see Table 22).
+The ConfigFileDescription class indicates the format in which the list is